tpaau-17DB/glitch-effect/README.md

 `glitch` is a CLI app running on `ncurses` that takes some text and displays distorted, animated version of it.

-`glitch` has a highly customizable pipeline that allows configuration with `json` files.
+It has a highly customizable pipeline that allows configuration with `json` files.
 You can specify **passes**, which act as **distortion layers** that can be **stacked on each other**.